Monetary Unit Assumption

 - Rental expenses: $ 20,000

 - In this situation, we do not record any transactions as we cannot translate the activity into a monetary amount.
+We may record overtime expense when we can quantify the amount.

 - Due to the monetary unit assumption, the value of the asset in the balance sheet cannot adjust due to inflation.